Buckaroo-0-2/Anonymous-Repository-Convert/README.md

 # Anonymous Repository Convert
-Convert an existing repository to an anonymous repositoryy with new user, email, and merge messages.
+Convert an existing repository to an anonymous repository with new user, email, and merge messages.

 ## Problem
 You may find you have some code you would like to share publicly.